 What can I say, 11 has always been my reoccurring / lucky number, I was born on 11/11 and back in 1987 on my 11th birthday I started this new thing called Warhammer 40,000 (ROGUE TRADER) something that has been with me ever since.

-Eternally greatful my buddy Chris and I visited Warhammer World and I was armed with the birthday funds to bring the Titan home.
+Eternally greatful my buddy Chris and I visited Warhammer World and I was armed with the birthday funds to bring the milestone Titan home.

 Obligatory Rhino photo with new Titan!